Business & Industry

 Construction

 New concepts in residential development, combined with improvements made by local government, the university and private business has propelled the construction industry forward in commercial activity.
-Last fiscal year, construction activity reached more than $246 million.
+In 2022, construction activity reached more than $326 million.

 Finance

-The financial industry within the Lafayette market is comprised of 36 locally-owned and nationally-operated banking institutions, with an estimated $12 billion in deposits as of December 2019.
+The financial industry within the Lafayette market is comprised of 39 locally-owned and nationally-operated banking institutions, with an estimated $15.4 billion in deposits as of June 2022.
 They provide services ranging from simple savings and checking accounts to complex commercial investments.
-Sixteen credit unions have also been established within the Parish, with estimated total assets more than $4 billion in December 2019.
+There are 11 active credit unions in the Parish, with estimated total assets more than $535 million in December 2022.

 Manufacturing